Skip to main content

 Travarica

-A herbal liqueur, made with a blend of herbs and spices.
-The exact recipe varies depending on the producer, but it's typically strong and aromatic.
+A herbal liqueur made with herbs and spices.
+The recipe changes from producer to producer, but it tends to be strong and aromatic.

 liqueur40%